• Open today

 For Hans Guggenberger and Martin Reiter - Museumsfriedhof Tirol association board members - a long cherished wish came true with this Dance of Death display.
 To quote Martin Reitzer: "Our president Hans Guggenberger is the driving force behind making the dance of death, "Das Letzte", at the museum possible.
 His desire to show a contemporary dance of death representation forms a transition from the here and now and a connection to the humorous graveless museum cemetery with its amusing inscriptions an epitaphs."

 The museum cemetery is now one unique sight richer.
-The open-air museum is accessible free of charge from May to October.
 Approx. 180,000 visitors a year enjoy discovering this unique facility.

 Opening hours